Updating the Merchants Trail

 Trail Booklet and Map

-The updated trail will be launched on Saturday 10th July 2019 outside the Wisbech and Fenland Museum, where visitors can have a look at the App as well as pick up a copy of the trail booklet.
-There will also be a tour at 1pm covering a few of the nearby “stops” on the trail.
+The updated trail will be launched on Saturday 10th August 2019 between 10am and 2pm outside the Wisbech and Fenland Museum, where visitors can have a look at the App as well as pick up a copy of the trail booklet.
+There will also be a tour at 1pm covering a few of the nearby “stops” on the trail led by local historian Kevin Rodgers.

 Once printed, copies will be available at various locations across the town including the Wisbech and Fenland Museum, the Information Centre, Peckover House.
 Elgoods Brewery, Wisbech Library, Octavia Hill Museum, Octavia View and the Customer Service Centre at The Boathouse.